History of Puerto Rico: Economy since 1945

-Initially, the oversight board created under PROMESA called for Puerto Rico's governor Ricardo Rosselló to deliver a fiscal turnaround plan by January 28.
-Just before that deadline, the control board gave the Commonwealth government until February 28 to present a fiscal plan (including negotiations with creditors for restructuring debt) to solve the problems.
-A moratorium on lawsuits by debtors was extended to May 31.
+Initially, the oversight board created under PROMESA called for Puerto Rico's governor Ricardo Rosselló to deliver a fiscal turnaround plan by 28 January.
+Just before that deadline, the control board gave the Commonwealth government until 28 February to present a fiscal plan (including negotiations with creditors for restructuring debt) to solve the problems.
+A moratorium on lawsuits by debtors was extended to 31 May.
 The Fiscal Control Board eventually approved a fiscal austerity plan which cut government services in order to repay creditors.

 Between 2009 and 2019, over a million Puerto Ricans migrated to the United States.

 21st century disasters

+A neighborhood in Puerto Rico heavily damaged by the storm.

-While the eye of Category 5 Hurricane Irma passed north of the island on September 5, 2017, winds were sufficient to leave 1 million citizens without power.
-On September 20, 2017, Hurricane Maria hit the island directly, destroying infrastructure – electricity, potable water supplies, transportation, and communication.
+While the eye of Category 5 Hurricane Irma passed north of the island on 5 September 2017, winds were sufficient to leave 1 million citizens without power.
+On 20 September 2017, Hurricane Maria hit the island directly, destroying infrastructure – electricity, potable water supplies, transportation, and communication.
 Millions went without power for several months.
 The disaster and slow recovery caused an exodus of 130,000 people by December, depressing the island's economy for years and worsening the fiscal crisis.
 In May 2018, the Natural Resources Defense Council rated Puerto Rico's potable water system was the worst in the country as measured by the Safe Drinking Water Act, with 70% of the population living with water that violated U.S. law.

 In December 2019 and January 2020, a series of earthquakes knocked out power island-wide and thousands of people were rendered homeless on the south side.